krzysztof99xd/A2-14/README.md

 How to run the source code:
 Open the IDE of your choice, such as VScode, or JupyterLab.
 It is recommended that you set up a virtual environment.
 This could be done with the following command: 'python -m venv .venv'.
 Python version for this assignment is 3.12.4.
-Activate your virtual envorinment and run `python -m pip install -r requirements.txt`.
+Activate your virtual envorinment (if `.venv` folder is in the same directory then you can use the following command: `venv\Scripts\activate`) and run `python -m pip install -r requirements.txt`.

 List of contributors: